ValeriiVolynskyi/Data-analytics-portfolio/looker-studio/README.md

 ## 📊 Summary

-This Looker Studio portfolio demonstrates:
+This Looker Studio task demonstrates:
 - Ability to design **interactive and flexible dashboards**.
 - Integration of multiple data sources (**GA4 + Google Sheets**).
 - Focus on **KPI monitoring and marketing effectiveness**.